Justin-A-1/S24-NLP-HW1-Word-Guessing-Game-v1/README.md

+- input a text file as the first argument: /pathname/python.exe /pathname/HW1.py /pathname/text_file.txt
 - code processes a given text file (tokenize, lemmatize, pos tagging, etc)
 - then generates a word guess game based on the most common 50 nouns
+- type "!" to quit the game early